 - Certificates are not certified as stored and protected by Secure Signature Creation Device as it is not possible for LuxTrust S.A. acting as CSP to validate such assertion.
 It is however strongly recommended to use a secure device (e.g., HSM, SSCD, etc.) to use, store and protect the signing private key. - Creation of the keys is performed by the Subscriber or by his organisation (i.e. a system administrator).
-Creation of the keys is not performed by LuxTrust S.A. - The key size must be 1024 bits or 2048 bits. - Certificates have one (1), three (3) or five (5) years validity. - Certificates key usage is limited to digital signature (authentication purposes to the exclusion of electronic signature - non-repudiation)3. - Certificates are compatible with, and meet the requirements laid down in, ETSI TS 102 042 Lightweight Certificate Policy (LCP) [5].
+Creation of the keys is not performed by LuxTrust S.A. - The key size must be 2048 bits. - Certificates have one (1) or two (2) years validity. - Certificates key usage is limited to digital signature (authentication purposes to the exclusion of electronic signature non-repudiation)3. - Certificates are compatible with, and meet the requirements laid down in, ETSI TS 102 042 Lightweight Certificate Policy (LCP) [5].